luije87/documentation/application_interview_schedules.rst

 Application Methods
 ###################

 Interviews can be configured to receive applicants through two methods.
 The default and recommended option is to apply through jobs.
 When applicants apply through jobs, they will be asked which associated job they want to apply to.
-The other option is to aply directly without having to associate any jobs.
+The other option is to apply directly without having to associate any jobs.
 For this option, you will specify the qualifications for the interview schedule.

 For more information about managing applicants, see the :ref:`Applications Page <application_applications>`.